Amitansh-P/leads-collector-chrome-extension-/README.md

 - **Save to Local Storage:**
   Leads are securely stored in the extension's local storage for quick access and reference.

-- **Export Functionality:**
-  Export collected leads to a CSV file for seamless integration with your CRM or marketing tools.

 - **Intuitive User Interface:**
   User-friendly interface designed for simplicity and efficiency.